Ford Motor Company: 20th century

 Ford offered the Lifeguard safety package from 1956, which included such innovations as a standard deep-dish steering wheel, optional front, and, for the first time in a car, rear seatbelts, and an optional padded dash.
 Ford introduced child-proof door locks into its products in 1957, and, in the same year, offered the first retractable hardtop on a mass-produced six-seater car.

 In late 1955, Ford established the Continental division as a separate luxury car division.
 This division was responsible for the manufacture and sale of the famous Continental Mark II.
 At the same time, the Edsel division was created to design and market that car starting with the 1958 model year.
-Due to limited sales of the Continental and the Edsel disaster, Ford merged Mercury, Edsel, and Lincoln into "M-E-L," which reverted to "Lincoln-Mercury" after Edsel's November 1959 demise.
+Due to limited sales of the Continental and the Edsel disaster, Ford merged Mercury, Edsel, and Lincoln into "M-E-L", which reverted to "Lincoln-Mercury" after Edsel's November 1959 demise.

-The Ford Mustang was introduced on April 17, 1964, during New York World's Fair (where Ford had a pavilion made by The Walt Disney Company.)
+The Ford Mustang was introduced on April 17, 1964, during the 1964 New York World's Fair, where Ford had a pavilion made by The Walt Disney Company.
 In 1965, Ford introduced the seat belt reminder light.

 With the 1980s, Ford introduced several highly successful vehicles around the world.
 During the 1980s, Ford began using the advertising slogan, "Have you driven a Ford, lately?" to introduce new customers to their brand and make their vehicles appear more modern.
-In 1990 and 1994 respectively, Ford also acquired Jaguar Cars and Aston Martin.
+In 1990 and 1994, respectively, Ford also acquired Jaguar Cars and Aston Martin.
 During the mid-to-late 1990s, Ford continued to sell large numbers of vehicles, in a booming American economy with a soaring stock market and low fuel prices.

 With the dawn of the new century, legacy health care costs, higher fuel prices, and a faltering economy led to falling market shares, declining sales, and diminished profit margins.
 Most of the corporate profits came from financing consumer automobile loans through Ford Motor Credit Company.